Tenant's guide to renting

 - You are in receipt of housing benefit/local housing allowance (LHA) or other benefits

 - Have an income that does not meet the required affordability level for the property you apply for

 A guarantor will be asked to honour your financial obligations in respect of your tenancy if you are ever not able to.
 Please speak to us if you think you may need a guarantor, not all landlords will accept applications with a guarantor and we will need to check if this option will be considered.

 At the point the Landlord accepts your application we will email you a link and ask you to complete a full application online, if you require a guarantor we will also ask them to complete the same form.
-At this stage we will ask you to pay an application fee.

 In order to confirm you are able to meet the rental commitment, we will assess your suitability by obtaining references.